neondatabase-labs/neon_local/README.md

 ``` "postgres://neon:npg@localhost:5432/<database_name>" ```

-and in the docker compose example above the app's connection string to connect would look like:
+and in the docker compose example above, the app's connection string to connect would look like:

 ``` "postgres://neon:npg@db:5432/<database_name>" ```

 (as the containers service name in the compose file is `db`)

-No other changes should be necessary to your app, except ensuring you currently do not have your `sslmode` is NOT set to `disable` on your database connection.
-Neon databases require your app to use ssl to communicate.
+No other changes should be necessary to your app, except ensuring you currently do not have your `sslmode` is set to `disable` on your database connection as Neon databases require your app to use ssl to communicate.

 ## Connection your app (Neon serverless driver)
 To connect your app to the Neon Local container via the Neon serverless driver you must provide the Neon Local connection string to your app in the same way as the postgres driver.
-You also need to ensure that the NeonConfig.fetchEndpoint is properly configured to also point to your Neon Local container.
+You also need to ensure that the `NeonConfig.fetchEndpoint` is properly configured to also point to your Neon Local container.
 So with the docker run example above this would lokk like:

 ```
     import { neon, neonConfig } from "@neondatabase/serverless";